 Ball Tracking in sports

 Object detection models are used in sports like football, cricket, table tennis, etc to track and detect the movement of the ball.
 It provides coaches and analysts with a deep analysis of the sports event i.e tracking of ball and the movement of players which is much more difficult and time-consuming in traditional tracking methods.

 CCTV and surveillance cameras use object detection technology to track and detect the movement of objects in a particular scene or video.
 They are built using object detection models that are capable of monitoring and detecting multiple events that happen at once in a video frame.
 For example, theft detection, identifying criminals, and locating people in dangerous areas.
 The art of object detection helps to monitor these objects efficiently.

 Object detection is deeply emerging in the field of medicine.
 In the medical field, most diseases are diagnosed by using images, scans, X-rays, and Photographs object detection can be used to objects in images like detecting tumors, and identifying cancerous cells.
 It is highly reducing the time spent on the manual process of CT Scans, and MRIs.

-That’s all folks, In this article, you have understood the basic concept of what is object detection, how it works in traditional machine learning, and in deep learning through convolutional networks.
+That’s all folks, In this article, you have understood the basic concept of what is object detection, and how it works in traditional machine learning, and deep learning through convolutional networks.
 We have also discussed some object detection models and algorithms like YOLO & RNN Models in object detection along with some of the use cases of object detection.